The fundamentals of this fun-but-mental event. Includes top secret information about how to win it.

 What is it?

-A mass start cyclocross race taking in one 61 km lap of the Yorkshire Dales’ three biggest hills: Ingleborough, Whernisde and Pen-y-ghent (this is the order in which the riders do the hills by the way).
+A mass start cyclocross race taking in one 61 km lap of some of the Yorkshire Dales’ biggest hills: Ingleborough, Whernisde and Pen-y-ghent (this is the order in which the riders do the hills by the way).

 The route is a gruelling mix of trails, access roads, tarmac and various “unrideable” slopes and bogs.